prominencemaritime/flag-dispensations/README.md

 # - Leave blank or empty to NEVER re-send (track forever, no reminders)
 REMINDER_FREQUENCY_DAYS=

-# File where sent events are tracked (relative to project root)
+# File where sent jobs are tracked (relative to project root)
 SENT_EVENTS_FILE=sent_alerts.json

 # ============================================================================
 # ALERT-SPECIFIC CONFIGURATION
 # ============================================================================
-# How many days back to look for passage plan events
+# How many days back to look for flag dispensation jobs
-# Events synced within this window will be included
+# Jobs created within this window will be included
 LOOKBACK_DAYS=1

+# Job status to filter for (typically 'for_approval')
+JOB_STATUS=for_approval

 # ============================================================================
 # LOGGING